openid/Contract-Exchange-Extension/spec/draft-3/terms.rst

 * End User

-    * Person who has privillege of controlling Privacy Data.
+    * Person who has privillege of controlling Personal Information.
 End User MUST be identified at OpenID Provider and MAY authorize Contract to be signed and valid.

-* Privacy Data
+* Personal Information

     * Data which is own by End User and  can be accessed to permitted Party.

 * Contract

-    * Document to prove that Party can access Privacy Data under stated condition.
+    * Document to prove that Party can access Personal Information under stated condition.

 * Client

-    * Privacy Data user.
+    * Personal Information user.

 * Server

-    * Privacy data holder.
-Exposes the Privacy Data endpoint.
+    * Personal Information keeper.
+Exposes the Personal Information endpoint.

 * Proposer